The layoffs were cross-departmental, leading analysts to the conclusion that Microsoft isn't faring too well. Continue reading →

 Microsoft let go a significant number of workers last month, in a continuing round of layoffs that began earlier this year.
 While the tech giant didn’t verify the precise number, authentic sources like Axios have mentioned that around 1000 employees lost their jobs.
 The layoffs were cross-departmental, leading analysts to the conclusion that Microsoft isn’t faring too well.

-Microsoft seemingly confirmed this conclusion as a spokesperson talked about how the company has to take another look at its priorities and “make structural adjustments”, according to a report by CNBC.
+Microsoft seemingly confirmed this conclusion as a spokesperson talked about how the company has to take another look at its priorities and “make structural adjustments”, according to report by CNBC.
 They also said that sales for Windows licenses for PCs have been slowing down, leading to possible panic.

 The most recent layoffs affect less than 1% of Microsoft’s staggering workforce of 181,000 employees, but they still might be cause for some concern.
 The company reiterated that these were structural changes and it will add additional workers in the upcoming year.
-However, news from other sources has been grim, with Gartner reporting a 12.6% decline in global PC sales and shipments when compared to the second quarter of 2021.
+However, news from other sources has been grim, with Gartner reporting 12.6% decline in global PC sales and shipments when compared to the second quarter of 2021.

 These October layoffs have been the third wave of such occurrences, with Microsoft slashing roles and shutting down new openings earlier during the year.
 The company also announced a 10% revenue growth plan in the fiscal first quarter, the lowest in the last five years.
 While the job loss has been spread across departments, gaming and government services sustained the deepest impact.